 Every year we report to the Treasury on our progress through our Annual Report.
-The Treasury then submits a report to Parliament that examines our performance against our statutory objectives, and how we have dealt with major regulatory cases.
+The Treasury then submits a report to Parliament that examines our performance against our statutory objectives, and how we've dealt with major regulatory cases.

 We appear before Parliament’s Treasury Select Committee (TSC) in a general accountability hearing twice a year to scrutinise all aspects of our work.
 We also regularly give evidence to the TSC and other Parliamentary committees.

 As part of our accountability to Parliament, we respond to requests for information from MPs and peers through letters, parliamentary questions and evidence to All Party Parliamentary Groups.

 The Treasury appoints our Board, which manages and challenges our senior executives, helps hold us to account and helps set our direction as an organisation.
 The Board also ensures we achieve value for money and oversees senior appointments.

 We must carry out an investigation and report to the Treasury if there has been a significant regulatory failure.

 Our approach to investigating and reporting on regulatory failure sets out: